 Game Over

-I announced my fantasy setting online here and then enthused about a new game set in it here.
+I announced my fantasy setting here and then enthused about a new game set in it here.
 That game went for over four years and was only recently completed.
 I have never been in a game that lasted so long and with such regularity.
-We had the same Games Master (GM) in me and the same four players for the entire time (with the occasional guest now-and-then).
+We had the same Games Master (GM) in me and the same four players for the entire time (with the occasional guest player).

-I think logistics helped keep the game running.
+Logistics helped keep the game running.
 We almost always played at the same share household (in which most of the players lived).
 We almost always played on a Saturday (daytime).
 We negotiated dates at which we could all attend which averaged to one long session per month.
 A more important factor was that everyone was committed to the activity because it was fun.
 Part of that fun arose from spending time with friends we may have otherwise missed.
 However a lot of it also came from us enjoying the game itself.

 My manner of GMing focuses on story-telling.
 The problem with this is it can make for a game that is overly directed by the GM.
-However my players seemed to welcome my structure and it did allow for a lot of leeway.
+However my players seemed to welcome my structure and I did allow for a lot of leeway.
 The overall direction of my intended campaign was preserved but there were many player-directed twists and turns along the way.
 These necessitated me responding with re-routings of my story that were usually better than the original plan.

 A story-telling focus had me talking a lot but the others seemed okay with that.
 I did share some of the work however by getting players to read narrative passages or participate in written dialogue.
 Everyone seemed to like the play-acting aspect of this.
+Most of the talk however was paraphrased or improvised as is usual in role-playing.
+I was narrator and also (over time) scores of incidental characters (which I loved inventing).

 You would think that a role-play game set in the imaginations of its players would lack the limitations of budget imposed on (say) a television serial.
 However in practice I found that a GM has only so much time and energy to invent new concepts.
 As such old incidental characters would return to the story as needed.
 Likewise key locales were re-purposed at different times.
 There was economy to this but it also had an interesting affect on players.
 The familiar resonates with us and helps provide a sense of coherence to a long campaign.
 It also allowed me to put new twists on old concepts and this was sometimes more surprising than a wholly new element.